These classic Australian lamingtons are perfect for Australia day or any other day you need a delicious morning or afternoon tea.

 How to make lamingtons

-Pre-heat your oven to 355°F/ 320°F fan forced (180°C/ 160°C).
+Preheat your oven to 355°F/ 320°F fan-forced (180°C/ 160°C).

 Grease and line a slice tin or square cake tin.
-Lamingtons are usually made in a 9" x 12" slice pan, however I find the work just as well in a square cake tin which gives them extra height.
+Lamingtons are usually made in a 9" x 12" slice pan, however I find they work just as well in a square cake tin which gives them extra height.

-Sift your flour and corn flour together three times to aerate the flour and help make your sponge cake nice and fluffy.
+Sift your flour and cornflour together three times to aerate the flour and help make your sponge cake nice and fluffy.

 Add the butter, sugar and vanilla essence to a mixing bow.
-Mix together with an electric hand beaters or in a stand mixer.
+Mix together with electric hand beaters or in a stand mixer.
 Add the eggs, one at a time, mixing well in between each addition.

-Add half the flour and corn flour mix and gently fold in using a spatula or spoon.
+Add half the flour and cornflour mix and gently fold in using a spatula or spoon.
 To fold run the spatula around the end of the mix, then drag it through the middle, turning the spatula over as you pull through.
 Repeat, in roughly figure of eight motions in the batter, scooping round the edge and folding through the middle until the flour is mixed in, in a slow and steady motion.

 Add the milk and fold into the mix.
-Add the rest of the flour and corn flour and fold in.
+Add the rest of the flour and cornflour and fold in.

 Allow the cake to cool completely.
 Remove from the pan, then trim the smooth cooked edges to expose the rough cake surface underneath.
 Using a large serrated knife cut the cake into large squares.
-If you want perfect squares you can use a ruler if you really want, but I prefer to just eye ball it.
+If you want perfect squares you can use a ruler if you really want, but I prefer to just eyeball it.

 Reduce heat to low and stir icing until mix becomes thick and coats the back of a spoon or spatula, leaving a line in the mix when you run your finger through it.

-Remove from heat and set up your assembly area with the frozen cake on the left, chocolate icing in the double boiler, shallow cake tin with desiccated coconut and cooling rack on top of a baking tray to catch the drips of coconut.
+Remove from heat and set up your assembly area with the frozen cake on the left, chocolate icing in the double boiler, shallow cake tin with desiccated coconut and a cooling rack on top of a baking tray to catch the drips of coconut.

-One at a time drop each piece of cake into the chocolate icing, using a fork to flip it over and make sure its well coated.
+One at a time drop each piece of cake into the chocolate icing, using a fork to flip it over and make sure it's well coated.
 Lift the cake out of the icing with the fork, holding it above the icing and allowing the extra to drip off well.

 If you are making plan lamingtons you can stop here.
-If you want to make filled lamingtons, cut then in half, spread one side with jam and add whipped cream, then put the other side on top.
+If you want to make filled lamingtons, cut them in half, spread one side with jam and add whipped cream, then put the other side on top.